 An interdisciplinary degree delivered in an executive education format, the program incorporates the latest international guidelines adopted by information systems and information sciences organizations for the education of professionals who solve problems in a competitive and changing work environment.

-A Professional Program
+A Research Doctorate Program